theokeist/wmaker/doc/GLASS_AND_MODERN_UI_NOTES.md

 1. **Appearance panels** – enhance the Appearance controls and the dedicated Animations & Effects panel with sliders for corner radius, shadow depth, material intensity, and motion strength.
+Surface compositor selection and the new **window shadows** toggle alongside the easing choices so users can enable Picom-backed shadows without leaving WPrefs.
 Store selections using the schema keys defined above so both classic and modern looks stay configurable from WPrefs.
 2. **Live previews** – reuse the icon preview infrastructure in `WPrefs.app/Icons.c` to render miniature panels/menus that demonstrate the active material and easing settings.
 When possible, sample actual wallpaper pixels via the wrlib helpers so